MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-halgetbusdatabyoffset.md

 ---

 ## -description

+>[!WARNING]
+>**HalGetBusDataByOffset** and [**HalSetBusDataByOffset**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-halsetbusdatabyoffset) are provided for backward compatibility but should be used only if the methods recommended in [Accessing Device Configuration Space](/windows-hardware/drivers/kernel/accessing-device-configuration-space) cannot be used.

 This function retrieves information, starting at the offset, about a slot or address on an I/O bus.